pimutils/todoman/docs/source/contributing.rst

 Hacking
 ~~~~~~~

-Runtime dependencies are listed in ``setup.py``.
-We recommend that you use
-virtualenv to make sure that no additional dependencies are required without
-them being properly documented.
-Run ``pip install -e .`` to install todoman and its dependencies into a
-virtualenv.
+We use `Pipenv` for development, and we recommend you read their basic
+documentation.
+To get started though, running `pipenv install --dev` should
+suffice.

 We strictly follow the `Style Guide for Python Code`_, which I strongly
-recommend you read, though you may simply run ``flake8`` to verify that your
+recommend you read, though you may simply run ``pipenv run flake8`` to verify
-code is compliant.
+that your code is compliant.

 Commits should follow `Git Commit Guidelines`_ whenever possible, including
 rewriting branch histories to remove any noise, and using a 50-message